mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert_d_earlyed.md

 # 2020-2021 Early Education Enrollment Certification **Scenarios**: API Resources
 _Please note: the following scenarios are example situations, intended to demonstrate that your application can update the MDE Ed-Fi ODS appropriately.
-They should be only for students currently in grade "EE".
 They do not necessarily demonstrate all valid combinations; for example, all funding source codes can be used for both School Readiness (SR) and Early Childhood Family Education (ECFE)._

 ## Resource: StudentSchoolAssociations
 **Description**